NicklasVraa/Color-manager/readme.md

 | Monochrome  | A monochromatic variant, colored by appropriate shades of the provided base color. | ~5000 svgs/sec | svg, png, jpg |
 | Multichrome | A multichromatic variant, where all colors are replaced by their nearest perceived equivalent that adheres to the provided color palette. | ~100 svgs/sec | svg, png, jpg |

 Speeds were recorded with an Intel i7-4770K CPU.
 Any asset can serve as the base for any color palette or base color.
+Svg recolorings will always be perfect, but png/jpgs may require experimentation.

+**Tip**: To increase the quality, i.e. decrease the perceived noise of multichromatic recolorings of pngs/jpgs, either...
+- Increase the number of colors in the palette you provide to the program, e.g. populate it with slight variations of the existing colors
+- Decrease the number of colors in your original image, e.g. using a function like `Image.quantize()` from `pillow`.

+Both will be implemented as optional automatic adjustments in the future.

 ## Using the Program<a name="use"></a>
 Either import `utils` into your own script and call the recoloring functions, e.g.: